piyushjain9399/projects/1_numberGuessing/README.txt

 ----
 Ideas to work on:
+[] The current highScore files are not overwriting the previous scores
+    but are appending to the previous entry.
+Sort it.
 [] Error Handling
     [] While checking user input at each guess
 [] User generated Range